-Folliculitis is an infection of the hair follicles, which are the small pouches in the skin from which hairs grow.
-Folliculitis can develop on any part of the body that has hair but is most common on the face, scalp, and areas rubbed by clothing, such as the thighs and groin.
+Folliculitis is an inflammation of the hair follicles, which are the small pouches in the skin from which hairs grow.
+Folliculitis can develop on any part of the body that has hair but is most common on the beard area, arms, back, buttocks, and legs.

 Folliculitis begins as a red, tender area at or near the base of one or more strands of hair.
 It usually looks like red pimples with a hair in the center of each one.
 The pimples may have pus in them, and they often itch or burn.